canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 The `SigleOrDefault` method throws an exception when it finds more than one element matching a condition.
 But, with multiple matching elements, the `FirstOrDefault` method returns the first of them without signaling any problem.

 Let's pick between `FirstOrDefault` and `SingleOrDefault` to show the query's intent.
 Let's prefer `SingleOrDefault` to retrieve a unique matching element from a collection.

+To guarantee that there is a single element in a collection, `Single` and `SingleOrDefault` have to evaluate the LINQ query over the entire collection.
+And, again, this could be a performance hit for large collections.

 ## Mistake 4: Use FirstOrDefault without null checking